-This effort is part of the Upper Sacramento River Anadromous Fish Habitat Restoration Program, which is funded under the Central Valley Project Improvement Act (CVPIA).
+This effort is funded in part by the Central Valley Project Improvement Act (CVPIA).

-The Lake California side channel project site.
-During the winter and fall, the channel's flow is greatly reduced due to debris and gravel at the mouth of the channel.
+The Lake California Side Channel project was completed in December of 2017.
+The project modified an existing side channel to provide suitable flows for juvenile salmon throughout the year.
+Prior to construction the channel's flow was greatly reduced due during the winter by accumulated debris and gravel at the mouth of the channel.

-A juvenile Spring Chinook salmon (Oncorhynchus tshawytscha).
-This project aims to increase the quality and availability of off-channel juvenile rearing habitat for all runs of Chinook in the Sacramento River.
-Photo courtesy of NOAA
+This program aims to increase the quality and availability of off-channel juvenile rearing habitat for all runs of Chinook in the Sacramento River.